TeamRizu/outfox-wiki/content/dev/actors/actortypes/helpdisplay/_index.md

 ## Formatting Help Text (SetTipsColonSeparated)

-Help text in HelpDisplay can be just regular text, but the actor allows for this text to be in "pages", which splits the text into multiple segments that will be shown in a determined ammount of time.
+Help text in HelpDisplay can be just regular text, but the actor allows for this text to be in "pages", which splits the text into multiple segments that will be shown in a determined amount of time.
 These are separated using the `::` (two [Colon](https://en.wikipedia.org/wiki/Colon_(punctuation)) characters) sequence.

 For example, if my HelpDisplay has a interval time of 5 seconds and a help text of `"I am::Help Text"`, the following will happen: